strimzi/strimzi.github.io/_posts/2019-04-30-accessing-kafka-part-3.md

 ![Accessing Kafka using per-pod routes]({{ "/assets/2019-04-30-per-pod-routes.png" }})

 Kafka clients will connect to the bootstrap route which will route them through the bootstrap service to one of the brokers.
-From this broker, they will get the metadata which will contain the DNS names of the routes.
+From this broker, they will get the metadata which will contain the DNS names of the per-broker routes.
-The Kafka client will use these addresses to connect to the routes dedicated to the specific broker.
+The Kafka clients will use these addresses to connect to the routes dedicated to the specific broker.
-And the router will again route it through the corresponding service into the correct Kafka broker.
+And the router will again route it through the corresponding service to the right pod.

 As explained in the previous section, the routers main use-case is routing of HTTP(S) traffic.
 Therefore it is always listening on the ports 80 and 443.